jfrancis42/get-smart/README.md

-added to the library, the global get-smart::*api-key* can be set to the API key value and get-smart::*provider* can be set to the base URL of the API endpoint (probably something like "https://api.foo.com/v1/").
+added to the library, the global get-smart::*api-key* can be set to the API key value and get-smart::*provider* can be set to the base URL of the API endpoint (probably something like "https://api.badassai.com/v1/").
 If the provider's API is similar to Grok or DeepSeek's (most are), it might work.
-If it does, or if make changes to make it work, please pass that back, and I'll add it.
+If it does, or if you make changes to make it work (or work better), please pass those changes back, and I'll add it to the official code.

-Once these two values are set, you can now do things like get a current balance (this works with DeepSeek, but Grok doesn't support this in their API yet):
+Once these two values are set, you can do things like get a current balance (this works with DeepSeek, but Grok doesn't support this in their API yet):

 ```
 GET-SMART> (get-user-balance)